HackYourFuture/Assignments/README.md

 This is a recommended VSCode extension that we have included in this repo. **Prettier** is an automatic code formatter to make your code look "pretty".
 However, it is not just that your code is made pretty, it formats your code into a popular standard that has become well established in the JavaScript community.
 Other developers, whether students, mentors or, later, your colleagues will thank you for using it.

 > Ensure that you do not install any other code formatter extensions, for example, **Beautify**, in addition to Prettier.
-This will cause formatting conflicts.
+This may cause formatting conflicts.

 ### ESLint VSCode Extension